Your finance team likely stays in the office well after hours.

 For example, for quote to cash, your team might use a customer relationship management platform, an application for invoicing, a tool for collecting payments, and finance hubs like NetSuite and Workday that are at the center of it all.

-4. Build out the workflow between the applications in the EA platform.
+4. Work with IT to build out the workflow in the EA platform.

 This involves building out business events that the EA platform “listens” for and the corresponding real-time outcomes they drive.